MobilityData/GOFS/reference.md

-## General On-Demand Format Specification Reference
+## General On-Demand Feed Specification Reference

 This document defines the format and structure of the files that comprise a GOFS dataset.